entando/entando-docs/vuepress/docs/next/tutorials/devops/plugin-environment-variables.md

 # Use Plugin Environment Variables to Customize Microservices

-This tutorial describes how to use environment variables to customize plugin microservices behavior.
+This tutorial describes how to use environment variables to customize the behavior of plugin microservices.
 Using environment variables as a configuration mechanism allows the same Linux image to run in development and production environments.
 This is especially useful when managing sensitive information via Kubernetes Secrets.

 Version 4 of the Entando plugin descriptor adds the ability to make environment variables available to a microservice via the plugin `descriptor.yaml` file.
 There are two options.
 1. Inject the variables using a key-value pair
 2. Inject a reference to an existing Kubernetes Secret

 This tutorial will demonstrate both of these options.
-The Entando plugin will receive one environment value directly as plain text in the pod YAML and the other indirectly via a referenced Secret.
+The Entando Plugin will receive one environment value directly as plain text in the Pod YAML and the other indirectly via a referenced Secret.

 ## Prerequisites
 * [A project bundle](../create/ms/generate-microservices-and-micro-frontends.md) using the latest Entando Blueprint.